UKDRI/ScoreREMGUI/installation_support/Installation_support.md

 8. Once this is successful, please open MATLAB and check the Python environment using `pyenv`.
 It should show the version as 3.11.
     - If it's not showing up, please restart the computer, open MATLAB, and try again.

 ### After performing the installation and checks, the ScoreREM app can be installed by double clicking on the .mlappinstall file.
 (Note: When the app is started for the for the first time during a Matlab session, it checks the presence of python packages required which takes several minutes to perform.
-Further, Please check whether you PC has enough RAM space to perform)
+Further, Please check whether you PC has enough RAM space to perform the data import)